 We decided to call our son Vladimir, in honour of the Grand Duke Vladimir, André’s father.

-In 1907, Kschessinskaya had a house built for her on the Kronversky Prospect in St Petersburg.
+In 1907, Kschessinskaya had a house built for her on the Kronversky Prospect in Saint Petersburg.
 In 1911, she was invited to dance with Sergei Diaghilev’s Ballets Russes in London, Vienna and Monte-Carlo, in which she danced in various pieces that included two acts of Swan Lake, the Grand Pas de deux from The Sleeping Beauty and Le Spectre de la Rose with Vaslav Nijinsky.
-These engagements saw Kschessinskaya as the first ballerina to perform the roles of Odette/Odile and Princess Aurora in the West.

 Matilda Kschessinskaya left Russia on the 3rd March [O.S 19th February] 1920 with Andrei and Vova, never to return to the country again.
 They escaped to Western Europe, arriving in Venice on the 23rd March and from there, they travelled to Cap d’Ail in France, where Kschessinskaya owned a villa called “Alam”.
 On the 30th January 1921, Matilda Kschessinskaya and the Grand Duke Andrei Vladimirovich were married in a simple ceremony in the Russian Orthodox Church in Cannes.
-Through her marriage, her husband’s elder brother, the Grand Duke Kirill Vladimirovich granted her with the title “Her Serene Highness, the Princess Romanovsky-Krassinsky” and her son became “His Serene Highness, Prince Vladimir Romanovsky-Krassinsky”.
+Through her marriage, her husband’s elder brother, the Grand Duke Kirill Vladimirovich granted her with the title “Her Serene Highness, the Princess Romanovsky-Krassinsky”.
+It was here that Andrei officially acknowledged Vova as his son and the young man was granted the title “His Serene Highness, Prince Vladimir Romanovsky-Krassinsky”.
 Kschessinskaya was raised as a Catholic, but she converted to the Russian Orthodox Church on the 19th December 1925.

 On the 4th February 1929, due to financial difficulties as a result of gambling, Kschessinskaya and her husband sold their villa in Cap d’Ail and moved to Paris, where she opened a new ballet school.
 Among her students were Tatiana Ryabouchinskaya, Dame Alicia Markova, Dame Margot Fonteyn, André Eglevsky, Tamara Toumanova and Maurice Béjart.